exercism/v3/languages/go/exercises/concept/constants/.docs/instructions.md

 ## 4. Get the value for October

-Using the same block as before, implement the `GetOctober` function to return the value for October:
+Using the same block as above, implement the `GetOctober` function to return the value for October:

 ```go
 GetOctober()